11 Virtual Retirement Party Ideas

 8. Send Out Gifts

 The send-off shouldn’t end at the virtual party.
 You can deliver a gift to their home address, from a personalized travel bag to a wine mixer box.
+Adding personal touches to these gifts, such as custom engravings or items that reflect their hobbies, makes the gesture even more meaningful.

 Research and find out things that are important to them.
 For example, you can get them baseball or basketball tickets to watch their favorite team, arrange a wellness getaway, or sponsor a trip to somewhere on their bucket list.
+These thoughtful gifts are a way to pay tribute to the retiree’s contributions.

 9. Make a Video Montage